antoniolruiz/Parameter-inspection-DDE-RL/README.md

 ### Parameter inspection for diversity-driven exploration in Reinforcement Learning.

+- Tobias Braun
+- Gerardo Antonio Lopez Ruiz
+- Carlos Omar Pardo Gomez

-Final project for the course of Big Data and Machine Learning at Columbia University.
+Final project for the course of Big Data and Machine Learning at Columbia University, Summer 2019.

-Parameter inspection for diversity-driven exploration in reinforcement learning Tobias Braun, Gerardo Antonio Lopez Ruiz, and Carlos Omar Pardo Gomez

 ### Overview